-The Looking Glass at Ix Art Park (completed Jan.
-2020)
+The Looking Glass at Ix Art Park - Jan.
+2020

 In June, 2019 a group of artists (including myself), led by Susan Krischel, started a project in an industrial warehouse space that came to be known as The Looking Glass.
 The idea was to create a sensory, immersive museum experience, a kind of playground for all ages, a network of installations that transported the audience to a different place, or served as a sort of escape into a magical world.
 I was brought on to work on the canopy of a giant tree that would be one of the first things you encountered when you walked into the space.